Skip to main content

 serial: <Replace this with the ID you just queried>

-• Find [MCU] in fluidd.
+• Find [MCU] in fluidd

 Loading...

-• Find [MCU] in mainsail.
+• Find [MCU] in mainsail

 Loading...

-1. Fill the ID into the configuration.
+1. Fill in the ID into the configuration.

 Tip